 Schlage Connect comes with sensors that detect even the faintest vibrations on your door.
 When it feels that your door is moving, it will sound a shrill alarm.
 This is useful in the event that somebody tries to break into your house through the front door.

-You can give up to 30 users their own pin so that they can get into your house without needing a physical key.
+You can give up to 30 users their own pin codes so that they can have a keyless entry into your house.
 You can also give out temporary codes for family and friends who are visiting.
 And you can connect lock and unlock it no matter where you are when you integrate it with Z-Wave.

 With the mobile app, you can also see a log of when your Schlage Connect was locked and unlocked.